luisbocanegra/kde-material-you-colors/README.md

 - The wallpaper is obtained in the following order:

   - First, uses the [Plasma Desktop Scripting API](https://develop.kde.org/docs/plasma/scripting/api/) to read Wallpaper plugin configuration.
-  - If the previous fails, the screenshot helper (if installed):
+  - If the previous fails, the screenshot helper (if installed) is used

-    - The backend uses the [KWin Scripting API](https://develop.kde.org/docs/plasma/kwin/api/) and calls the screenshot helper to take a Screenshot of the Desktop view using the [KWin's Screenshot plugin](https://github.com/KDE/kwin/tree/master/src/plugins/screenshot)
+    The backend uses the [KWin Scripting API](https://develop.kde.org/docs/plasma/kwin/api/) and calls the screenshot helper to take a Screenshot of the Desktop view using the [KWin's Screenshot plugin](https://github.com/KDE/kwin/tree/master/src/plugins/screenshot)

 ## Bug reporting / Feature requests / Contributing